turingschool/mod-0-curriculum/session1/index.md

 * Assign a variable called `number` a value of 5
 * Reassign that `number` variable so that is has a value of 4
 * Assign a variable called `teachers` a value of an array with the names 'Ellen', 'Robert', and 'David'
+* Try the following (these may take some googling):
+  * Create another string variable and add combine it with your pizza variable
+  * Create another integer variable and multiply it by your number variable
+  * Remove the last item from your teachers array

 ## The End!